anypackage/docs/docs/dsc/Source.md

 Specifies the package provider full name.
 The provider full name is in the following format: ModuleName\ProviderName.
-For AnyPackage PowerShellGet provider it would be: AnyPackage.PowerShellGet\PowerShellGet.
+For AnyPackage PSResourceGet provider it would be: AnyPackage.PSResourceGet\PSResourceGet.

 ```yaml
 Attribute: Key